3 Days | 190 Miles | in 1-3 Days

-If you’re traveling during the summer or early fall season, sample country life while picking peaches, nectarines or apples at Rendleman Orchards (IM).
+If you’re traveling during the summer or early fall season, sample country life in the U-pick flower fields and pumpkin patch at Rendleman Orchards (IM).
 The farm market—open June 26 through October 31—is packed with seasonal produce, preserves, pickles, specialty food items and gifts.

 Continue your day at Alto Clay Works (IM).
 What once served for decades as the village school is now Steve Grimmer's studio.
 Step into the historic building to find a showroom for his handmade products, a classroom for pottery classes, resident artist studios and a giant wood-burning kiln.
 Don’t forget to pick up a unique piece of functional pottery on the way out!

 The open spaces, towering trees and natural beauty of Giant City State Park beckon.
 From horseback riding and fishing to rappelling and hiking, the opportunities for outdoor adventurers here are bountiful.
 When you get hungry, you’ll find lunch just steps away in the rustic, inviting dining room of Giant City Lodge—which is renowned for its family-style fried chicken.
 Just note that it’s closed in December and January.

 If trekking through woodlands and prairies isn’t your thing, spend the day at one of several gorgeous Southern Illinois golf courses, where both casual and veteran golfers can enjoy a round while they soak in the surrounding scenery.

 Next, get acquainted with a local business that embodies what it means to work in harmony with nature.
 The team at Buffalo Bluffs Hemp Farm (IM) plants, farms and harvests its own fields to produce hemp and hemp-derived products of the highest quality, including tinctures, salves, flower and more.
 Browse their intriguing selection to see if anything piques your interest!